 In September 1290, Margaret set sail in a Norwegian ship from Bergen bound for Leith.
 Storms drove the ship off course to Orkney, and it eventually landed at St Margaret's Hope.
 Here Margaret, Maid of Norway, died, apparently from the effects of sea-sickness, still aged only eight.

 Had her marriage to Edward gone ahead, the crowns of Scotland and England would have been united some three hundred years earlier than they eventually were, in 1603.
-And three hundred years of bloody history would probably have been very different.
+And three hundred years of bloody history would probably have worked out very differently.

 Today's St Margaret's Hope is the third largest settlement in Orkney and sits at the head of a sheltered bay at the northern end of South Ronaldsay.
 The village has become a busier place than it used to be following the opening of a car ferry link to Gills Bay near John o' Groats by Pentland Ferries in 2001.